Anniebhalla16/real-time-chat/README.md

 - **Node.js 18+**
 - **npm**

-Tested on Chrome, Firefox, and Edge (latest).
+Tested on Chrome, Firefox, and Edge

 ---